 Pet ownership in multifamily properties has exponentially increased over the years.
 And by implementing clear and straightforward apartment pet policies, you’ll enhance your building’s resident experience and reduce turnover.

 Pet policies outline the rules and regulations around pets for residents in their lease agreements.
-These pet policies protect the property, staff, and residents by clearly stating pet ownership and conduct expectations.
-While some properties can’t allow pets for specific reasons (and often varying from state to state), pet-friendly buildings tend to attract more prospective renters.
+These policies protect the property, staff, and residents by clearly stating pet ownership and conduct expectations.
+While some properties can’t allow pets for specific reasons, pet-friendly buildings tend to attract more prospective renters.

 Here are five apartment pet policies that you should implement: